cap-js-community/mtx-tool/docs/hana-management/index.md

 ## Summary

-The HANA Management commands offer convenience for interacting with BTP's Service Manager service (technical name `service-manager`).
-The now deprecated predecessor for Service Manager was named Instance Manager and is currently still supported by MTX Tool.
+The HANA Management commands offer convenience for interacting with HANA instances via BTP's Service Manager service (technical name `service-manager`).

-The service manager is the third of three perspectives that MTX Tool offers on tenant information.
+HANA Management is the third of three perspectives that MTX Tool offers on tenant information.
 This is the lowest layer, the higher layers being [CAP Multitenancy]({{ site.baseurl }}/cap-multitenancy/) and still higher [Tenant Registry]({{ site.baseurl }}/tenant-registry/).
 For an overview of the layers see [Tenant Layers]({{ site.baseurl }}/tenant-registry/#summary).

+A close cousin of this section is the [Service Manager]({{ site.baseurl }}/service-manager/).
+In it there are some common interactions for all managed service instances and bindings, most notably credential rotation.
+This is conceptually broader than just managed service instances that represent HDI containers.

 For details and background information, please consult the official documentation: